FractionEstate/decentralized-did/docs/cardano-integration.md

 This will create the compiled Plutus script in the `build/validator/` directory.

 ## Blockchain Query Layer
 The `CardanoQuery` class in `src/decentralized_did/cardano/query.py` provides a high-level API for querying DID information from the blockchain.
-It uses the `BlockfrostClient` to interact with the Cardano network.
+It now uses the Koios REST API exclusively via the shared `KoiosClient` and `KoiosMetadataScanner`, removing the previous Blockfrost dependency.

 ### DID Resolution
-The `resolve_did` method checks for the existence of a DID by querying the Blockfrost API for transactions with the metadata label `674` and searching for a match.
+The `resolve_did` method checks for the existence of a DID by querying the selected backend for transactions with the metadata label `674` and searching for a match.
 This is useful for preventing duplicate enrollments and for verifying that a DID has been anchored on-chain.

 ### Enrollment History
 The `get_enrollment_history` method retrieves all metadata updates for a given DID, providing a full audit trail of the identity's on-chain history.